kevjose/react-notifier/README.md

 export const REMOVE_ALL = 'REMOVE_ALL';
 ```

-Next is the reducer function that takes the initial state as and empty array and based on the action.type pushes to the array or removes while returning a new state.
+Next is the reducer function that takes the initial state as an empty array and based on the action.type pushes to the array or removes while returning a new state.

-We also provide an id to all new entry in toast array, this makes it easier to remove the said target toast/notification.
+We also provide an id to all new entries in toast array, this makes it easier to remove the said target toast/notification.

-Next we create a Provider function which basically provide the value to the empty context created via, `<Context.Provider>`
+Next we create a Provider function which provides the value to the empty context created via, `<Context.Provider>`
-We combine the returned newState and the dispatcher function from the useReducer hook and send these as values via context api.
+We combine the returned newState and the dispatcher function from the useReducer hook and send these as values via context API.

 We use the `React.createPortal` to render the toast component in the document.body, this provides easier/less conflicting styling and document flow.

-Lastly we expose the useContext (easier to use version of `<Context.Consumer>`) hook via a custom hook.
+Lastly, we expose the useContext (an easier to use version of `<Context.Consumer>`) hook via a custom hook.

 Update the toast component to use the `useToastContext` hook so that it can have its own dispatcher to close the toast/notification from within the component